joao-gusantos/joao-gusantos/README.md

 - 👋 Hi, I’m @joao-gusantos
-- 👀 I’m interested in share my projects in automation of network
+- 👀 I’m interested in sharing my projects in automation of network
 - 🌱 I’m currently learning Python, Shell Script and Ansible
 - 💞️ I’m looking to collaborate on DevOps